KubaWoj666/TO_DO_app_in_Django-/README.md

 # To Do Django app
 I really like To-Do apps so I decided to create my own.
 <br />
-I have so much fun to create this
+I have so much fun creating it
 <br />

 ## What I already done